MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meetings-real-time-media-traffic.md

       > [!IMPORTANT]
       > Do not select **Automatically use any available ports** unless you aren't implementing QoS.
 If you select this option, available ports between 1024 and 65535 are used.

-After using QoS for a while, you can use use [Call Quality Dashboard](cqd-what-is-call-quality-dashboard.md) to determine if changes are required to your QoS configuration.
+After using QoS for a while, you can use [Call Quality Dashboard](cqd-what-is-call-quality-dashboard.md) to determine if changes are required to your QoS configuration.